WomUUn’s Retreat

 What will my experience be like if I choose the “Saturday only” option?

-If you choose the Saturday only option, you’ll spend the full day at YMCA Camp Copneconic, joining the weekenders for breakfast on Saturday morning.
+If you choose the Saturday only option, you’ll spend the full day at Butzel Lodge at Tamarack Adventure & Retreat Center, joining the weekenders for breakfast on Saturday morning.
 You’ll be able to participate in any of the Saturday activities you choose, and you’ll meet new friends and be able to participate in your choice of Retreat workshops and small groups.
 Breakfast, Lunch, and Dinner are included in your Saturday only registration fee.
 You have the option to stay for the evening entertainment on Saturday evening, but many Saturday only attendees head home after dinner.
 You will miss the opening ceremony, bonfire, and closing ceremony; you’ll likely feel like you had a very fun day of connection, instead of the full immersive “Retreat” experience.

-The Saturday only option is good for those who don’t like to sleep away from home, those who are not comfortable in camp lodging, or those who have obligations on Friday or Sunday morning but still want to connect with other womUUn in a Community of Hope.
+The Saturday only option is good for those who don’t like to sleep away from home, those who are not comfortable in camp lodging, or those who have obligations on Friday or Sunday morning but still want to connect with other womUUn.

 What is the experience for youth (13-17) attendees?